MaVeN-13TTN/alx-backend-storage/0x02-redis_basic/README.md

 # 0x02.
 Redis basic

 This project demonstrates basic Redis operations using Python.
-It includes implementing a Cache class that stores data in Redis with randomly generated keys, retrieves it with optional type conversion, and tracks method call counts using decorators.
+It includes implementing a Cache class that stores data in Redis with randomly generated keys, retrieves it with optional type conversion, tracks method call counts, and maintains call history using decorators.

 ## Learning Objectives